It’s all about power and the entitlement to misuse it: Sreelekha Mitra

 Since the matter is currently under police investigation, I will probably not be able to say much about it.
 It happened in 2009 when I was called for the said film being made by the said director; Mr. Joshy Joseph mediated the entire proceedings.
 As I have been repeating for the past two weeks now: It wasn’t a sexual assault per se; it was more like he was testing the waters.
 The intent was inappropriate.
 I was completely new in that particular State and in that area, with people I didn’t know.
 I got back the next day.
 Back then social media had not become as powerful as it is now.
 I narrated the entire incident to Mr Joshy Joseph and after coming back I spoke about it with my ex-husband.
 I thought I had put a lid on it because this manner of objectifying women in society has always been there.

 As far as the film industry goes, it’s not like I am the only one who is raising these issues.
 Many tried to voice their anger before but were either silenced or were too scared to take names of the abusers.
 The problem is that this is very normalised in our industry.
-When the #MeToo movement took place in Hollywood, Pooja Bhatt and I had spoken about it in India.
+When the #MeToo movement took place in Hollywood, Pooja Bhatt and I had spoken about.
 We thought it would take time for the movement to take place here but it has happened now.
 However, whenever you speak the truth, there are bound to be repercussions.
 I am ready for it.
 But yes, such things are rampant in the industry and come in different disguises.

 And there are bound to be backlashes particularly when I have taken the names of some very powerful people, including the ones in Kolkata.
 It’s all about power and the entitlement of the powerful to misuse their power.
 Mr. Ranjith happens to be one such powerful person but I really have nothing to lose.
 I don’t want favours from anybody.
 I’m not scared of not getting any work because they have stopped giving me work for quite some time now.
 But I am still standing.
 I have no problems looking after my daily needs and taking care of my four dogs and a cat.